AfreenSiddiqa/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 What metric or metrics are you going to test? cost, city or highway mpg fuel efficiency, horse power, maintainance and safety rating.

 What is the null hypothesis or alternative hypothesis?
+Null Hypothesis (Ho): On defined metrics, there is NO statistically significant difference between MechaCar and the competitors.
+Alternative Hypothesis (Ha): On defined metrics, there is statistically significant difference between MechaCar and the competitors.

 What statistical test would you use to test the hypothesis?
 And why?
  Multiple linear regression can be used.
 Instead of using a single independent variable to account for all variability observed in the dependent variable, a multiple linear regression uses multiple independent variables to account for parts of the total variance observed in the dependent variable.

 What data is needed to run the statistical test? comparable data from the competitors have to be run with the mechacar data.